ButchUT/Longhorn-Rocketry-Association/Flight Software/simulation/README.md

 For tweaking the simulation environment, there are three main files to modify:
 * `Control/src/abc_preconfig.cc` - A method `make_2019_sac_abc` builds the rocket's airbrake controller.
 This decides the target apogee and brake step size, among other things
 * `mock_sac_rocket.cc` - The `MockSacRocket` class holds the actual control code that interprets sensor data and moves the airbrakes.
-Mock sensors and simulation noise should be configured in the constructor of this class
+Mock sensors and simulation noise should be configured in the `initialize` method of this class
 * `sac_sim.cc` - Combines simulation and rocket updates into a common loop.
 Rocket properties like drag coefficient and burnout velocity are also configured here

 ## Data Visualization